Just a Few Different Configurations

 This is the D tail gear next to the tall tail wheel system.
 On this model they simply took a regular truss and made an extension.
 The other model is built without the original truss and is lighter.

-This photo and the one below show the other style of tall tail wheel that is lighter than the one above.
+These two photos show the other style of tall tail wheel that is lighter than the one above.
 It does the same thing and weighs less.

 This is a comparison shot of the original tail wheels.
 On the left is the 12x5x3 early wheel and tire.
 The middle is the 14.50 SC which stands for smooth contour.
 On the right is the tire available today which is squared off.